QuantEcon/python_lecture_sandpit/source/rst/lucas_asset_pricing_dles.rst

 .. contents:: :depth: 2

-In addition what's in Anaconda, this lecture will need the following libraries
+In addition to what's in Anaconda, this lecture uses the quantecon  library

 .. code-block:: ipython
   :class: hide-output

   !pip install quantecon

-This notebook shows how the DLE class can be used to price payout streams that are linear functions of the economy's state vector, as well as risk-free assets that pay out one unit of the first consumption good with certainty
+This lecture uses  the DLE class to price payout streams that are linear functions of the economy's state vector, as well as risk-free assets that pay out one unit of the first consumption good with certainty

-We assume knowledge of the basic economic environment captured in the DLE class
+We assume basic knowledge of the class of economic environments that fall within the domain of the DLE class

-Many details about the basic environment are contained in the notebook "Growth in Dynamic Linear Economies"
+Many details about the basic environment are contained in the lecture "Growth in Dynamic Linear Economies"

 We'll also need the following imports